rtechnics/openssl/README.md

 ## How to configure
 1. Enable the GitHub Actions workflows
 2. A personal GitHub user token is used for the workflows to trigger each other.
-You will need to create a personal access token in the GitHub Developer Settings menu with the `public_repo` and `write:repo_hook` permissions.
+You will need to create a personal access token in the GitHub Developer Settings menu with the `repo` permissions.
 Then, add this token in your repo's Secrets and variables Settings menu as a secret with the name `PUSH_TOKEN`.